-The following table lists the parameters for the command, their types, and the values they can be set to.
+This section parameters for the command, their types, and the values they can be set to.

 smartpower_battery_settings Туре Value Description capacity Decimal Positive decimal Specify the battery capacity in mAHours smartpower_battery_settings -capacity {1800} smartpower_change_clock_statistics

 This example sets the battery capacity to 1800 mA Hours.